joomla/cross-cms-compliance/audit-your-software-extension.md

 | Consent for additional special categories                                                                                           |
 | ----------------------------------------------------------------------------------------------------------------------------------- |
 Is there a functionality to generate additional consent functionalities (checkboxes?) for the up front consent of the users to the use of personal data in case of i.e. marketing, profiling, children data, sensitive data?
-Is the consent functionality connected to the core API
+Is the consent functionality connected to the core API?

 | Consent for Cookies collecting personal data                                                                                        |
 | ----------------------------------------------------------------------------------------------------------------------------------- |